johndarrel/hide-my-wp/README.md

 = Is this Plugin free of charge? =

 Yes.
-The Lite features of the Hide My WP Ghost plugin will always be free.
+The Lite features of the WP Ghost plugin will always be free.

 We will include all the required WordPress Security updates.

-To unlock all the features, please visit: <a href="https://hidemywpghost.com/hide-my-wp-pricing/">Hide My WP - Pricing Plan</a>
+To unlock all the features, please visit: <a href="https://wpghost.com/pricing/">WP Ghost - Pricing Plan</a>

 = How to set the plugin on the Nginx server? =

-Please follow this tutorial step by step to set up the Hide My WP Ghost for Nginx server:
+Please follow this tutorial step by step to set up the WP Ghost for Nginx server:

-<a href="https://hidemywpghost.com/how-to-setup-hide-my-wp-on-nginx-server/" target="_blank">Setup Hide My WP Ghost on Nginx Server</a>
+<a href="https://wpghost.com/kb/setup-wp-ghost-on-nginx-server/" target="_blank">Setup WP Ghost on Nginx Server</a>
-<a href="https://hidemywpghost.com/how-to-configure-hide-my-wp-on-nginx-web-server-with-virtual-private-server/" target="_blank">Configure Hide My Wp Ghost On Nginx Web Server With Virtual Private Server</a>
+<a href="https://wpghost.com/kb/setup-wp-ghost-on-nginx-web-server-with-virtual-private-server/" target="_blank">Configure WP Ghost On Nginx Web Server With Virtual Private Server</a>

-<a href="https://hidemywpghost.com/kinsta-server-hide-my-wp-ghost-setup/" target="_blank">Install Hide My WP on Kinsta Server</a>
+<a href="https://wpghost.com/kb/kinsta-server-wp-ghost-setup/" target="_blank">Install WP Ghost on Kinsta Server</a>
-<a href="https://hidemywpghost.com/setup-hide-my-wp-on-runcloud/" target="_blank">Install Hide My WP on RunCloud Server</a>
+<a href="https://wpghost.com/kb/runcloud-wp-ghost-setup/" target="_blank">Install WP Ghost on RunCloud Server</a>
-<a href="https://hidemywpghost.com/wpmudev-server-hide-my-wp-ghost-setup/" target="_blank">Install Hide My WP on WPMUDEV Server</a>
+<a href="https://wpghost.com/kb/wpmudev-server-wp-ghost-setup/" target="_blank">Install WP Ghost on WPMUDEV Server</a>
-<a href="https://hidemywpghost.com/setup-hide-my-wp-on-ploi-io/" target="_blank">Install Hide My WP on Ploi.io Server</a>
+<a href="https://wpghost.com/kb/setup-wp-ghost-on-ploi-io/" target="_blank">Install WP Ghost on Ploi.io Server</a>
-<a href="https://hidemywpghost.com/how-to-setup-hide-my-wp-on-flywheel-server/" target="_blank">Install Hide My WP on Flywheel Server</a>
+<a href="https://wpghost.com/kb/flywheel-server-wp-ghost-setup/" target="_blank">Install WP Ghost on Flywheel Server</a>
-<a href="https://hidemywpghost.com/how-to-setup-hide-my-wp-on-amazon-aws-lightsail/" target="_blank">Install Hide My WP on Amazon AWS Lightsail Server</a>
+<a href="https://wpghost.com/kb/how-to-setup-hide-my-wp-on-amazon-aws-lightsail/" target="_blank">Install WP Ghost on Amazon AWS Lightsail Server</a>

 = How to Hide Your Site From WordPress Theme Detectors? =